sayertindall/koi-demo/README.md

 KOI-net is organized around the following components:

-### 1. Coordinator Node
+### 1. Coordinator Node (`nodes/koi-net-coordinator-node`)

 The central hub for node discovery and connection management:

-- Facilitates node discovery and edge formation
+- Facilitates node discovery and edge formation.
-- Maintains the network topology
+- Maintains the network topology.
-- Serves as the initial contact point for all nodes
+- Serves as the initial contact point for all nodes.

 ### 2. Sensor Nodes

 Specialized nodes that connect to external data sources:

-- **GitHub Sensor** (`koi-net-github-sensor-node`):
+- **GitHub Sensor** (`nodes/koi-net-github-sensor-node`):

-  - Monitors GitHub repositories for new commits
+  - Monitors GitHub repositories for new commits.
-  - Extracts relevant metadata and content
+  - Extracts relevant metadata and content.
-  - Publishes commit information to the network
+  - Publishes commit information (`GithubCommit` RIDs) to the network.

-- **HackMD Sensor** (`koi-net-hackmd-sensor-node`):
+- **HackMD Sensor** (`nodes/koi-net-hackmd-sensor-node`):
-  - Tracks changes to HackMD notes
+  - Tracks changes to specified HackMD notes or teams.
-  - Captures note metadata and content
+  - Captures note metadata and content.
-  - Makes notes discoverable in the knowledge mesh
+  - Publishes note information (`HackMDNote` RIDs) to the network.

 ### 3. Processor Nodes

 Nodes that transform, index, and expose knowledge:

-- **Processor A - GitHub Repository Indexer** (`koi-net-processor-a-node`):
+- **Processor A - GitHub Repository Indexer** (`nodes/koi-net-processor-a-node`):

-  - Consumes GitHub commit events
+  - Consumes `GithubCommit` events from the GitHub Sensor.
-  - Builds a searchable index of repository information
+  - Builds a searchable index of repository commit information.
-  - Provides a search API for querying commit data
+  - Provides a search API (`/search`) for querying commit data by SHA or keyword.

-- **Processor B - HackMD Note Indexer** (`koi-net-processor-b-node`):
+- **Processor B - HackMD Note Indexer** (`nodes/koi-net-processor-b-node`):
-  - Processes HackMD note events
+  - Consumes `HackMDNote` events from the HackMD Sensor.
-  - Creates a multi-faceted index of notes
+  - Creates a searchable index based on note titles, tags, and IDs.
-  - Exposes an API for searching and discovering notes
+  - Exposes a search API (`/search`) for discovering notes by tag, title word, or note ID.

 ## KOI Protocol

 The system leverages the KOI protocol, which provides:

-- **Resource Identifiers (RIDs)**: Unique identifiers for all system resources
+- **Resource Identifiers (RIDs)**: Unique identifiers for all system resources (e.g., `GithubCommit`, `HackMDNote`).
+Uses `rid-lib`.
-- **Manifest/Bundle Model**: Efficient metadata and content exchange
+- **Manifest/Bundle Model**: Efficient metadata and content exchange.
-- **Edge System**: Self-forming connections between nodes
+- **Edge System**: Self-forming connections between nodes managed via the Coordinator.
-- **Event Propagation**: Real-time updates across the mesh
+- **Event Propagation**: Real-time updates across the mesh.

 ## Getting Started